build-on-aws/content/tutorials/gitlab-with-terraform/index.md

 ![Commit to main](images/commitide.png)

-We will come back to modify this code later.
+We will come back to modify this code later, so let's leave this tab open.
 For now, let's move on to allowing GitLab to modify resources in our AWS account.

 ### Configure an Identity Provider in IAM